-We are looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our Stroke Support team in Colchester.
+We are looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our Stroke Association Service in Wandsworth.